 On the days between these blocks, you will meet for a small-group peer coaching session to explore and address dilemmas common to all leaders and also unique to women.
 The groups will bring participants together with similar roles.
 The sessions will last for 45 minutes and be scheduled according to your preferred meeting time.

 Schedule for Live Sessions

-Program schedule (to be confirmed) Wednesday, Sunday, Tuesday sessions 12:00–4:00 p.m.
-EDT; peer coaching groups will meet at varying times during this week.
+Program schedule (to be confirmed) Wednesday, Friday, Monday, Wednesday Sunday, sessions 1:00–4:00 p.m.
+EDT; peer coaching groups will meet at varying times during this period.

 The program schedule is expected to include 60- to 90- minute class sessions or case discussions.
 Peer coaching sessions lasting 45–60 minutes will be scheduled according to participants’ preferences.

 - Learn strategies for prioritizing your equity agenda, especially in tumultuous times

 - Explore ways to strengthen and sustain collaborative relationships with your team and other stakeholders when working in a virtual or blended context

 - Gain essential communication and negotiation skills to ensure your needs are met to be effective in your leadership role